-v0.82 🌳
+v0.84 🌳

-This optimism comes in the context of ongoing discussions with the International Monetary Fund (IMF) regarding a $7 billion bailout approved in September.
-The IMF mission chief Nathan Porter recently engaged with Pakistani officials to assess the country's fiscal situation, which is currently grappling with a revenue shortfall of nearly 190 billion rupees (approximately $685 million) for the fiscal year [755a9b8a].
+The ongoing discussions with the IMF regarding a $7 billion bailout approved in September have highlighted the precarious financial landscape.
+The IMF mission chief Nathan Porter has engaged with Pakistani officials to assess the fiscal situation, which includes a revenue shortfall of nearly 190 billion rupees (approximately $685 million) for the fiscal year [755a9b8a].

 Aurangzeb acknowledged setbacks in the privatization of Pakistan International Airlines (PIA) but praised the fiscal efforts of provincial governments like Sindh and Khyber Pakhtunkhwa.
 The cabinet has also approved the National Fiscal Pact without changes to the National Finance Commission framework, indicating a commitment to fiscal reforms [5806ee75].